devonanderson/ex.io/README.md

   secret: 'abc123'
 }).listen(server);

-ionize.route('myRoute', middleware, middleware, function (req, res) {
+ionize.set('myRoute', middleware, middleware, function (req, res) {
   console.log(req.socketRoute); //you can get the route that the socket is using console.log(req.session); //you get the session along with anything else from the main app connect stack console.log(req.body) //access the passed data inside req.body;